Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/7 Teaching and Education/03_Facilitation-and-Engagement.md

 **Presentation on codes of conduct:**

 - The goal of this session is to help the participants recognise the importance of codes of conduct while performing their roles as facilitators.
-The session can introduce the participants to the theory of code of conduct (Resource 1 and 2).
+The session can introduce the participants to the theory of code of conduct (Resources 1, 2).
 - The instructor can engage the learners to think about the components of a code of conduct and develop one that can be a starting point for their codes of conduct.
 Their institutions may have established codes of conduct that the data steward can use and extend based on their work as a data steward.
 - The instructor should also include elements of accessibility with regard to disability, language, inequality in digital access and overview of practical tools that enable accessibility in the presentation (Resource 3).